astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 derivation in [the last chapter](chEMten) that didn't use Lorentz transformations and four-vectors.

+2) Einstein famously claimed one of the questions that led him to develop the system of special relativity was wondering what light would look like if you were travelling along with the electromagnetic wave.
+We can answer that question with Lorentz transformations of the E-M tensor.

-2) The plane-wave solution to Maxwell's Equations is a travelling E-M wave that would take the following form:
+The plane-wave solution to Maxwell's Equations is a travelling E-M wave that would take the following form:
 ```{math}
 \vec{E}(x,t) = E_0 \cos{(kx-\omega t)}\hat{y}